berty/www.berty.tech/bertytech/content/compare/11-will-do/index.md

 private: true
 ---

-Beyond all classic features of an instant messaging (Audio, Video, Stickers...), Berty will:
+Beyond all classic features of instant messaging (Audio, Video, Stickers...), Berty will:

 - relinquish control over Berty and to make it become a truly global community project
-- decentralize his governance thought a DAO
+- decentralize his governance through a DAO
-- keep on implementing awesome features to be future ready
+- keep on implementing awesome features to be future-ready